cs50nestm/cs50labs/typecasting/README.md

 As we know by now, there are several data types in C: ints, floats, chars, etc. There are situations when we might want to convert a variable from one data type to another data type; we can do this using **typecasting**, or just **casting**.

 Why would we want to **cast** a variable from one data type to another?
 Say we we want to write a program to calculate the average class size at our school.
-We have two integer variables: the sum of class sizes: `class_size_total` and the total number of class, `total_classes`.
+We have two integer variables: the sum of class sizes, `class_size_total`, and the total number of class, `total_classes`.

 ```c
 int class_size_total = get_int("Sum of class sizes: ");
 int total_classes = get_int("Number of classes: ");
 ```

-If we calculate the average as
+If we calculate the average as:

 ```c
 float average = class_size_total / total_classes;
 ```

 What kind of result can we expect?

 {% next %}

-Remember, when we divide an int by another int, C truncates any values after the decimal point.
-If we want to get a more precise value here, we can **cast** one of our **int** variables to a **float** to calculate the average as a floating point number.
+Remember, when we divide an `int` by another `int`, C truncates any values after the decimal point.
+If we want to get a more precise value here, we can **cast** one of our **int** variables to a **float** to calculate the average as a floating point number:

 ```c
 float average = (float) class_size_total / total_classes;